Our Privacy Policy

 3.3.1 Google Analytics

-We have signed a data processing agreement with Google for this purpose.
+We have concluded a data processing agreement with Google for the use of Google Analytics.

 4. Data Recipients

-In addition to the recipients mentioned in Section 3, we may engage external service providers, granting them access to personal data for their tasks.
+In addition to the recipients mentioned in Section 3, we may engage further external service providers and, where necessary, grant them access to personal data for the performance of their services.

-Our hosting provider is Webflow Inc., 398 11th Street, Floor 2, San Francisco, CA 94103.
+In particular, we use Webflow Inc., 398 11th Street, Floor 2, San Francisco, CA 94103, as our service provider for the hosting and technical operation of our website.
+We have concluded a data processing agreement with Webflow.
 Webflow is certified under the EU/US Data Privacy Framework.

-In addition to the right to withdraw any consent you have provided to us, you are entitled, subject to the applicable legal requirements, to the following rights: the right of access under Article 15 GDPR, the right to rectification under Article 16 GDPR, the right to erasure under Article 17 GDPR, the right to restriction of processing under Article 18 GDPR, the right to object under Article 21 GDPR, and the right to data portability under Article 20 GDPR.
+In addition to the right to withdraw any consent you have provided to us, you are entitled — subject to the applicable legal requirements — to the right of access under Article 15 GDPR, the right to rectification under Article 16 GDPR, the right to erasure under Article 17 GDPR, the right to restriction of processing under Article 18 GDPR, the right to object under Article 21 GDPR, and the right to data portability under Article 20 GDPR.